velajua/wine_scraping/README.md

 pip install -r requirements.txt
 ```

-## Scraping (Selenium)
+## Scraping

+### Selenium

-### Usage
+#### Usage

-This script is a web scraper that collects information about wines from the Decanter website.
+This script is a web scraper that collects information about wines from the Decanter website using a Chrome driver.
 The script uses Selenium, an open-source tool for automating web browsers, to scrape information about wines from a particular country.
 The script uses a thread pool executor to run the scraping function on multiple threads simultaneously.
 It uses the Selenium driver to navigate to the Decanter website for the specified country and page,